pdjr-signalk-plugins/sunphases/README.md

 ## Background

-Quite a few things I want to automate on my ship depend upon having some notion of the phases of a day.
+Quite a few things I want to automate on my ship require having some notion of the phases of a day.
 For example, there are times when I want to turn on my anchor light at dusk and turn it off at dawn; or maybe ring eight-bells at midday.
 Whatever.